EphremG/Chat/README.md

 Message Encryption and Decryption

-Done using a simple Caesar cipher with a shift of 3 in C.
+Done using a Caesar cipher with a shift of 3 in C.
+TO use we call two methods called Encryption and Decryption

 Challenges